vaskoGut/Learning/other/projectStructure/Readme.md

 •	The script/meta must be present in the initial HTML
 •	It depends on request-time data (cookies, auth, geo, etc.)
 •	It must be visible to SEO crawlers immediately

+2. ### cors-localhost-problem
+  1. If you use vite, you can fix it in config by adding proxy: server: { proxy: { '/api': 'http://localhost:8000' }}
+  2. Backend CORS middleware — the proper fix app.use(cors({ origin: 'http://localhost:3000' }))
+  3. Manual headers - you can change it on back-end side. res.header('Access-Control-Allow-Origin', 'http://localhost:3000')
+res.header('Access-Control-Allow-Methods', 'GET, POST, PUT, DELETE')

 1. ### package-json